mbnq/RA2YRBF/README.md

 - Q: How do add my custom map?

   A: Look at \tools\bf_brutelizemap.zip there is readme.md inside, then you'd have to add it to \Maps\Custom\ folder in .map format

+Please ask questions in the comments on ModDB, Nexus Mods, GitHub or here: https://discord.gg/EvvtUZWH

 ***********************************************************************